-- The next Board of Commissioner meetings are scheduled for Tuesday August 11th and Tuesday August 25th at 10:00 a.m. in the Boardroom.
+- The next Board of Commissioner meetings are scheduled for Tuesday September 8th at 10:00 a.m. and Thursday September 24th at 4:00 p.m. in the Boardroom.
 For minutes from previous meetings go to www.oscodacountymi.com/minutes.

 - On July 14th, 2015 the Oscoda County Board of Commissioners adopted resolution 2015-006 titled the "Oscoda County Freedom of Information Act (FOIA)”.
 To review the entire resolution or to complete a written request for information, click on the following link: FOIA Resolution Document.